MaLSAMi/documentation/docs/distributor.md

 ## Set up and Configuration

-A vagrant script is provided in the client-tools repository, which will set up the appropriate development environment and prepare it for use without any manual installation or configuration.
-However, if you would like to configure your host machine manually, follow the steps below:
+A **vagrant** script is provided in the client-tools repository, which will set up the appropriate development environment and prepare it for use without any manual installation or configuration besides starting the dhcp service via

+    sudo systemctl start isc-dhcp-server

+However, if you would like to configure your host machine **manually**, follow the steps below:

 Clone the client-tools repository and initialize the submodules and place a working image.elf file inside the client-tools directory.

-Install Python 3.5
+Install Python 3.5 and pip3

     sudo apt-get install python3.5 -qq
+    sudo apt-get  install python3-pip -qq

+Install the requirements for the taskgen module

+    sudo pip3 install -r client-tools/taskgen/requirements.txt

 Install bridge functionality for networking: